paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

 (2) **Compensation**

-  (A) *Bonus payments* — Notwithstanding any other provision of law, the Director may provide periodic bonus payments to any employee detailed to the Office.
+  (A) *Bonus payments* — Subject to the availability of appropriations, the Director may provide periodic bonus payments to any employee detailed to the Office.

   (B) *Restrictions* — An amount paid under this paragraph to an employee for any period—